brain-products/LSL-LiveAmp/README.md

 Make sure that you have correctly installed the drivers for your amplifier, and that the amplifier dongle (or dongles in the case of a 64 channel system) is plugged in.
 Alternatively, with a <=32 channel device, you may be able to connect to a LiveAmp via your PC's built in bluetooth device---which must be enabled.
 Make sure that the device is turned on, and that batteries are charged.
 It is always good to read the manual before operation.

-  * Start the BrainAmpSeries app.
+  * Start the LiveAmp Connector app.
 You should see a window like the following.
 > ![liveamp.png](liveamp.png)

 ## Device Settings